Docker images

 can be considered as the first layer of "real" WebDevOps images.
 They extend the bootstrap images and add our layer of provisioning scripts together with the supervisor daemon to use multiple service processes inside an image.

-From this point on you can use our custom service commands, services and scripts.
+From this point on you can use our custom service commands, and .

 The base-app images e.g. webdevops/base-app:debian-9 extend the base images.
-They contain some common needed tools like git, zip, rsync, open-ssh and the application user mechanism.
+They contain some common needed tools like git, zip, rsync, open-ssh and the .